davidtchiu/davidtchiu.github.io/teaching/cs498/syllabus.md

 - Time estimates
 - Plans for testing or experimental evaluation
 - Reach goals

-#### 6. Capstone Proposal Defense (Finals Week)
-A 15-minute presentation delivered to faculty and peers during a Math/CS seminar that covers:
+- A 15-minute presentation delivered to faculty and peers during a Math/CS seminar that covers:
     - Motivation
     - Background
     - Design
     - Early results or prototype, if applicable
     - Timeline and feasibility

 <!-- #### 5.
 Prototype or Proof-of-Concept Artifact